kristinemlarson/gnssrefl/docs/use_cases/use_nwot.md

 The site has not generally been used by geodesists and there is very little useful information about when data are available at either UNAVCO or Nevada Reno (i.e. no time series).
-After the original receiver failed in spring 2015, a new receiver was installed in late 2016 by Mark Raleigh (then at CIRES, now at the University of Oregon).
-The receiver stopped transmitting in 2020 and was removed in 2022.
-We will focus on the data between 2009-2015.
+After the original receiver failed in spring 2015, a new receiver was installed sometime in 2017 by Mark Raleigh (now at the University of Oregon).
+The receiver failed in 2020 and was removed two years later.
+We will focus here on the data between 2009-2015.

 ### Make a SNR File and run quickLook